ryanrhymes/owl_guide/README.md

-# owl_guide
+# Owl Guide - Introduction to An OCaml Numerical Library

-Owl Guide - An OCaml Numerical Library
+This repository contains a comprehensive guide for [Owl](https://github.com/ryanrhymes/owl).